Please take a few moments to read the following very helpful and frequently asked questions and answers.

 How long do Permanent Cosmetics last?

-Color retention is affected by different factors including the shade of the original color, the person’s age and metabolism, skin type and condition, exposure to UV radiation (sun exposure, tanning booths), not wearing sun screen smoking, certain drugs and medications, and skin peeling treatments such as AHA’s, Retin-A or microdermabrasion.
-In general, the color lasts from one to five years and can be enhanced and refreshed by a maintenance visit when needed (usually at a lower fee than the initial procedure when performed by the original artist).
+Color retention is affected by different factors including the shade of the original color, the person’s age and metabolism, skin type and condition, exposure to UV radiation (sun exposure, tanning booths), smoking, certain drugs and medications, and skin peeling treatments such as AHA’s, Retin-A or microdermabrasion.
+In general, the color lasts from one to three years and can be enhanced and refreshed by a maintenance visit when needed (usually at a lower fee than the initial procedure when performed by the original artist).
+I charge only $125 – $200 to touch up brows.

 What is a Touch-up appointment?